eluv-io/elv-client-js/DEV_README.md

 })
 ```

-#### Endpoints without blockchain interaction:
+#### Using the client:

 The API client will query the fabric endpoint and return the parsed JSON for JSON based endpoints.

 For non-JSON endpoints, such as downloading a file, the format can be specified.
-By default, it will be parsed as
+By default, it will be parsed as a blob.
-a blob.
 See ```ElvClient#ResponseToFormat``` for available formats.
-If the specified format is explicitly undefined
-or otherwise does not match any formats, the raw [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response)
-will be returned.
+If the specified format is explicitly undefined or otherwise does not match any formats, the raw [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response) will be returned.

 All query methods are async methods that will return [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).